kmcminn/descriptiongen/README.md

 9. select the description from the list of generated descriptions
 10. say "yes" to send it to the clipboard
 11. paste it into your catalog

+# Caveats
+This software is provided as-is and has some bugs.
+All the documentation is in the readme and products.py.